Coronavirus (COVID-19) guidance

 Read more about Waste collection changes and request for supplies COVID-19 .

 We have developed this toolkit for you, your governors and head teacher to use when reviewing your safeguarding school closure or partial closure, distance learning and vulnerable children.
 It also includes a list of questions and answers: COVID-19 safeguarding toolkit for school DSLs (Word)

-In line with the current Covid-19/Coronavirus situation and emergency legislation allowing council meetings to be held without any or all of the participants being in the same place, there should be no face to face governing board (GB) meetings until further notice.
+In line with the current COVID-19 government advice there should be no face to face governing board (GB) meetings until further notice.

 For any further advice please email email@example.com.